Jyouhou/UnrealText/code/Tutorial-on-deployment.md

 # Tutorial
 If you would like to build your only UE project or use new scene models, you can follow the following steps.
 If you want to try the demo projects and executables, you should jump to Step 6.
+You can click the \[Fig\] link to see illustrations.

 ## From scratch

 ### Step 1: set up UE4.22
 1. Download and compile Unreal Engine 4.22
 2. Open a blank project
-3. Copy the _RealisticRendering_ and _UnrealText_ assets into the `Content` folder of the new project from the `resources` folder
+3. Copy the _Realistic Rendering_ assets and the whole _UnrealText_ folder from `Assets/RealisticRenderingAssets` into the `Content` folder of the new project
 4. Restart UE, load and set `Maps/Room` as the _Editor Startup Map_ and _Game Default Map_ in `Edit -> Project Settings`.